Ascent of Volcán Iztaccíhuatl on 2008-03-26

 The downclimb with its difficulties at the rocky Knees is very impressive in the day light, we slid down the steep sandy Trail below the Knees, got back to the Refugio without any stops, unlike the ascent.

 Rose said that her time went by quickly, walked into town every day and generally had a good but lonely time.
-We were both satisfied and happy with this trip, it couldn't have gone off any better, tomorrow we will start our return drive home via Atlanta.

 "LIFE CAN BE COMPLICATED, BUT......